nexusformat/definitions/manual/source/design.rst

 .. note:: The NAPI code [#]_ makes no ``target`` attribute assignment for links to external files.
 It is best to avoid using the ``target`` attribute with external file links.
+   The NIAC is working at resolving the technical limitations

    ..
 Q: So what happens if the object in the external file
       has a ``@target`` attribute?